JohnMarkEzvaldo/climate-change-ai/README.md

 ## Acknowledgements

-We gratefully acknowledge the contributions of [list of collaborators, data sources, and funding organizations if applicable].
+We gratefully acknowledge the contributions of [RISEx].